KATHIR1611/Design-simulate-an-environment-for-pick-place-operations-with-Industrial-Robot-us/README.md

-# Experiment-02-Introduction-to-Roboanalyzer-
+# Experiment:02 Design & simulate an environment for pick & place operations with Industrial Robot using Robo DK software
-## AIM:
+## Aim:
-To Design & simulate an environment for pick & place operations with Industrial Robot using Robo DK software
+To Design & simulate an environment for pick & place operations with Industrial Robot using Robo DK software.

-### COMPONENTS REQUIRED:
+## Components required:
 1. RoboDK

-### THEORY:
+## Theory:

  Types of pick and place robots
 There are several pick and place robot types and components, including: